giswa/homebridge-beewi/README.md

 This is a plugin for [Homebridge](https://github.com/nfarina/homebridge)

-This code enable the control of a beewi light bulb over BLE using homebridge
+It enables the control of a beewi light bulb over BLE using homebridge

-You will need to install Noble to have this plugin running : https://github.com/noble/noble
+You will need to have Noble installed to have this plugin running : https://github.com/noble/noble

 ## Installation

-Until the code is submitted to npm, you can make this run manually :
+Install using npm :

-- Create a folder "homebridge-beewi" in the node_modules folder (in your home directory)
+'''
-- Copy the index.js file inside this "homebridge-beewi" folder (so : ~/node_modules/homebridge-beewi/index.js )
+npm install homebridge-beewi
-- restart homebridge.
+'''

 ## Configuration